Ola-raji/AWS-FinOps-Analysis-Internal-HR-Portal-Project/README.md

 ### Optimize — Cost & Value Improvement

-> Full report: [optimize-phase-summary.md](https://github.com/Ola-raji/AWS-FinOps-Analysis--Internal-HR-Portal-Project/blob/main/optimize/optimize-phase-summary.md) Roadmap:[optimize/finops-optimization-roadmap.md](https://github.com/Ola-raji/AWS-FinOps-Analysis--Internal-HR-Portal-Project/blob/main/optimize/finops-optimization-roadmap.md) · Interactive quadrant: [Internal HR Portal Optimization Priority Matrix](https://claude.ai/public/artifacts/8ad868dc-40dc-4c93-8d6f-50b5a7d9dbab)
+> Full report: [optimize-phase-summary.md](https://github.com/Ola-raji/AWS-FinOps-Analysis--Internal-HR-Portal-Project/blob/main/optimize/optimize-phase-summary.md) Optimisation Roadmap: [optimize/finops-optimization-roadmap.md](https://github.com/Ola-raji/AWS-FinOps-Analysis--Internal-HR-Portal-Project/blob/main/optimize/finops-optimization-roadmap.md) ·

 Four optimization analysis were produced, covering major cost drivers.
 Each follows a consistent structure: current state costs are bill-extrapolated from the 5-day actual billing period (actual ÷ 5 × 30).
 Where an alternative introduces a resource with no billing history, the base cost is calculated from first principles by multiplying the cost per hour by 720 hours (April: 30 days × 24 hours); the usage cost is based on usage estimation for 500 employees within a similar time frame.
 Each analysis then models dev and prod costs separately across base and usage components, presents a trade-off matrix, and closes with a phased recommendation.